The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave - Linnaeus (1753)

-Greek: agauos = of kings and heros, illustrious, hence noble
+Name: Greek agauos = of kings and heros, illustrious, hence noble

 Over 300 species of Agave have been described, but only about 200 are currently recognised.
 Most species are monocarpic, although a few can flower several times during their life.
 The flowers are "perfect" with both male and female parts.
 Many species of Agave are bat pollinated and produce musky perfumes as attractants.
 Others produce sweeter odours to attract insects.

-Most Agaves consist of rosettes of thick, hard, rigid leaves often with marginal teeth and usually with a lethally sharp terminal spine.
+Most Agaves consist of rosettes of thick, hard, rigid but succulent leaves often with marginal teeth and usually with a lethally sharp terminal spine.
 Prolific vegetative growth and offsetting at the base of the plant or through stolons, usually maintains a clump of plants thus compensating for loss of flowering rosettes.
 A few species remain solitary, relying on seed production for survival of the species.

 The interior of the leaves contains longitudinal fibres representing the vascular system.
 Agave leaf fibre was used by native Americans.
 Agave fibre from a range of species is of commercial importance, with the best quality fibre coming from the youngest leaves.
 Sisal (hemp) made from cultivated Agave sisalana is used to make clothing and rugs.
+The fibres connect to the terminal spine so the assembly can be used as needle and thread.

 Agave albomarginata